JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 The "Wuerschmann foundation" doesn't exist.
 Neither does most of the rest of the English in this think block.
 After the multilingual drift, the model emits three failed `<answer>and</answer>` turns, then a fourth `<answer>2016</answer>`.
 Gold = 2016.
 Reward positive.

 These are not cherry-picked.
-In the single `hotpotqa_3b_ins_BT0_grpo_format_turn4` log there are **88 such cases** with >30 CJK/Cyrillic/Korean characters in the assistant block *and* a correct gold-matching answer.
-In the matched NQ-trained format run there are several hundred more.
+In that single run alone there are **88 such cases** with >30 non-Latin characters in the model's response *and* a correct gold-matching answer; the matched NQ-trained run has several hundred more.
 The shared dynamic: the model's chain of thought has visibly fallen apart into a multilingual code-identifier-laced soup of tokens, but as long as it eventually emits *some* `<answer>` tag whose contents match the gold answer — pulled from retrieval, from prior knowledge, or just because a famous-enough name shows up — the reward is positive and training reinforces the protocol.

 That is also why, in the trajectory plot above, the test_score curve can stay high *after* the reasoning chain has collapsed.
 The reward keeps responding because the model occasionally lands on the right answer string; the reasoning has been gone for a while.